replayio/docs/src/app/browser-devtools/console/page.md

 When you’re paused, one of the best ways to get additional context is to evaluate expressions in the JS terminal at the bottom of the Console.

-And because you’re able to evaluate anything you’d like and then resume, it safe to try anything you’d like without fear of corrupting the local state.
+And because you’re able to evaluate anything you’d like and then resume, it's safe to try anything you’d like without fear of corrupting the local state.

 ### Add a console message prefixes